Census Dots

 Native American/Other

-Of the 955 places in Florida, Samsula-Spruce Creek is the 488th most populous.
+Samsula-Spruce Creek is ranked the 491st most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Samsula-Spruce Creek was ranked the 488th most populous place in the 2020 Census.

 Samsula-Spruce Creek's White Population